ni/monodrive-documentation/README.md

 ## Additional Header Example Information

-Headers need to go in order, so for instance, resist going from a h2 ## to an h4 #### for any reason.
-This could break the side panel.
+Headers need to go in order, so for instance, resist going from a h2 ## to an h4 ####.
+This might break the styling of the side panel.
-Any sub-sections that get to h4 or smaller will not be included in the side panel.
-This probably indicates that you need to break down your information into more manageable chunks for the user.
+Any sub-sections that get to h4 or smaller will not be included in the side panel, and will show the same as h3 ###.
+This probably indicates a need to break down the information into more manageable chunks for the user.

 ### Sub-Header is Seen and Clickable in Side Panel